numba/llvmlite/docs/source/admin-guide/install.rst

     pip install llvmlite

-Development releases for binary wheels are not made available.
+Development releases of binary wheels are not made available.

-Contrary to what you might expect, the llvmlite packages built by the Numba maintainers do *not* use any LLVM shared libraries that may be present on the system, and/or in the Conda environment.
+Contrary to what might be expected, the llvmlite packages built by the Numba maintainers do *not* use any LLVM shared libraries that may be present on the system, and/or in the Conda environment.
 The parts of LLVM required by llvmlite are statically linked at build time.
-As a result, installing llvmlite from a binary package does not also require the end user to install LLVM.
+As a result, installing llvmlite from a binary package from the Numba channel does not also require the end user to install LLVM.
 (For more details on the reasoning behind this, see: :ref:`faq_why_static`).
-Note however also that llvmlite packages compiled by other parties, e.g. conda-forge may split this into and ``llvmlite`` and ``llvm`` package.
+Note however also that llvmlite packages compiled by other parties, e.g. conda-forge may split this into and ``llvmlite`` and ``llvm`` package and link dynamically.

 Conda packages:
 ---------------